PSDI-UK/psdi-data-conversion/README.md

 ### Execution

-Once installed, the command-line script `psdi-data-convert` will be made available, which can be called to either perform a data conversion or to get information about possible conversions or converters (the latter TODO).
+Once installed, the command-line script `psdi-data-convert` will be made available, which can be called to either perform a data conversion or to get information about possible conversions and converters.
 You can see the full options for it by calling:

 ```bash
 psdi-data-convert -h
 ```

-This script has two modes of execution: Data conversion, and requesting information on possible conversions.
+This script has two modes of execution: Data conversion, and requesting information on possible conversions and converters.

 #### Data Conversion